St. Valentine’s Day is the perfect time to teach kids about the Christian meaning of love. Here’s how.

 Make it a day for hugs!
 Encourage hugs all around by making up hug tickets (cut-out hearts work well).
 Pass them out at the beginning of the day, and let kids redeem them throughout the day (or week).
 Check out the Free Hugs Campaign for fun stuff about the power of a hug.

 Over a meal, tell your kids the story of how you met your spouse.
 Or, if you’re not married, tell a funny or interesting love story from your own life.
-Bonus: If you considered another vocation, such as the religious life, tell about that, too.
+Bonus: If you considered another vocation, such as the religious life, tell about that, too, emphasizing that there are many ways to love others.

 The Act of Love is a traditional prayer that goes like this: